A simple construction of Grassmannian polylogarithms: Introduction and main definitions

 Here we assumed that compatible systems of cycles for the configurations of points $(x_1,...,x_{2n+1})$ and $(y_1,...,y_{2n+1})$ were chosen.

 {\bf Example}.
 For $n=2$ we get the Rogers version of the dilogarithm:

-A configuration $(x_1,...,x_n,y_1,...,y_n)$ of points in ${\Bbb P}^{n-1}$ is called a {\it special configuration} if $(x_1, ..., x_n)$ form a generic configuration, and for every $i$ the point $y_i$ lies on the line $x_i ~x_{i+1}$.
+A configuration $(x_1,...,x_n,y_1,...,y_n)$ of points in ${\Bbb P}^{n-1}$ is called a {\it special configuration} if $(x_1, ..., x_n)$ form a generic configuration, and for every $i$ the point $y_i$ lies on the line $x_i ~x_{i+1}$, where the indices are modulo $n$.
 See an example on Fig \ref{fig1coc}.
 Special configurations are parametrised by one parameter, denoted by $r(x_1,...,x_n,y_1,...,y_n)$, see \cite{G4}, Section 4.4.
 For $n=2$ it is the cross-ratio.
-One can show that the restriction of the function $L_n^G$ to the special configuration is expressed via the classical $n$-logarithm function:
+One can show ({\it loc. cit}) that the restriction of the function $L_n^G$ to a special configuration is expressed via the classical $n$-logarithm function.

 The Grassmannian $n$-logarithm is a period of a variation of framed mixed $\Q$-Hodge-Tate structures of geometric origin on $PG_{n}(\C)$.
 We call it {\it the Grassmannian variation of mixed Tate motives}.
-We calculate the Tate iterated integral related to the Grassmannian polylogarithm function.
+Below we introduce and calculate the Tate iterated integral related to the Grassmannian polylogarithm function.